 Requirement #5: Get Virus Protection

 WooCommerce doesn’t have built-in virus protection, so this requirement is the responsibility of the website owner.
 Having virus protection for WooCommerce and WordPress is just as important as having virus protection on your computer.
 There are some free tools for anti-virus and malware protection, but for all our clients who are serious about website security, we recommend our WordPress Security Services.

 Requirement #6: Keep Your Website Up-to-Date

-Any and all plugins and themes that you have installed on your WordPress site must be kept up-to-date.
-Hackers are always finding vulnerabilities in site software that can be used to gain access to your site, and thus your customers’ information.
+Any and all third-party plugins and themes that you have installed on your WordPress site must be kept up-to-date.
+Hackers are always finding vulnerabilities in site software that can be used to gain admin access to your site and, thus, your customers’ information.
 Software updates include security patches that are vital to keeping your customers’ information safe and secure.

 Requirement #8: Track Every User Who has Computer Access

 PCI compliance requirements state that everyone with computer access must have a unique ID.
 Since this is not an option available with WooCommerce, you should work with your website, network administrator or hosting provider to make sure that all users are logged and their actions can be tracked.
 Additionally, restrict access to only those who must use it.
 This ensures that the correct person is held accountable for their actions should something go wrong.